 Basecamp Leopard Hill: Our full report

-... camps in the Maasai Mara.
+... safari camps in the Maasai Mara.
 It is set in a small clearing in the beautiful Naboisho Conservancy.
 With only six smart tents it offers good quality accommodation and the fantastic wildlife-viewing opportunities of the conservancy.Basecamp Leopard Hill is the sister camp of Basecamp Eagle View and Basecamp Wilderness Camp.
 The camps’ owner is a Norwegian financier with a desire to conserve Kenya’s natural environment, and the Basecamp camps attract a diverse range of guests from Scandinavia and around the world.

 The six guest tents are well spaced out for privacy, each one overlooking one of three waterholes where animals frequently come to drink.
 The tents are raised on wooden decks with a veranda at the front.
 Each deck area has a small firepit and your room attendant will light a fire in the evening to accompany your sundowner drinks.